Projects

 Spatial correlation

-San Francisco has hills — specifically, blocks with slopes of 20% or greater, which the city's planning department calls "significant."
-We wanted to know whether those slopes actually change how people walk, or whether transit access is doing all the work.
+San Francisco has hills - specifically, blocks with slopes of 20% or greater, which the city's planning department calls "significant" and regulates accordingly.
+We wanted to know how that terrain correlates with where people actually walk and run, using the AOMA cell-phone localization sample.

-The test set: AOMA trip data (Activity-Oriented Mobile Application), cleaned in Python and joined against terrain slope rasters.
+The test set: 3,000 recorded trips, cleaned in Python and joined against the city's official slope shapefiles.
 Visualized in Kepler.gl.

 Data Cleaning